Earthworm: Ecology

 Earthworms are environmental indicators of soil health.
-Earthworms feed on the decaying matter in the soil and analyzing the contents of their digestive tracts gives insight into the overall condition of the soil.
-The earthworm gut accumulates chemicals, including heavy metals such as cadmium, mercury, zinc, and copper.
-The population size of the earthworm indicates the quality of the soil, as healthy soil would contain a larger number of earthworms.
+Earthworms feed on the decaying matter in the soil and analyzing the microbial contents of their digestive tracts (the earthworm microbiome) gives insight into the overall condition of the soil.
+The earthworm gut bioaccumulates heavy metals and persistent organic pollutants, causing major health problems, but its microbiome promotes the degradation of many organic pollutants.
+The population size of earthworms indicates soil quality, as healthy soil would contain a larger number and biomass of earthworms, in particular endogeic and anecic species.

 Environmental impacts

 The major benefits of earthworm activities to soil fertility for agriculture can be summarized as: